 Learn more about Angina Pectoris and other related topics through our online classes.
 You can also download free pdf solutions that will definitely enhance your knowledge.
 Now you can also download our Vedantu app for easier access to these study materials and online sessions.

-1. What is Angina Pectoris Definition?
+1. What is Angina Pectoris as described in the NCERT syllabus?

-2. How is Angina Pectoris Diagnosed?
+4. How is Angina Pectoris different from a heart attack?